Baseball Bats and Dominance Hierarchies

 Preferably before anyone is allowed near power.

-The book opens with a premise so simple—and so uncomfortable—that most modern discourse quietly avoids it.
+The book opens with a premise so simple—and so uncomfortable—that modern discourse often avoids it entirely:

 Human history is not primarily ideological or moral.